enki-farm/enki-client/README.md

 # enki-client

 !
 Please do not use this package yet.
-It is still under development and ultra dependency heavy.
+It is still under development and ultra dependency heavy !

 ## Installation